apike/allenpike.com/_posts/2025-04-30-post-chat-llm-ui.md

 Humans are kind of messy.
 We mean well, but many of us end up with messy desktops, messy inboxes, and messy codebases with inconsistent naming patterns.
 Luckily, computers are now good at cleaning this up for us.

 Figma’s recent [Rename Layers feature](https://help.figma.com/hc/en-us/articles/24004711129879-Rename-layers-with-AI) is a great example.
-Designers often work in files full of poorly named layers – Hero Image copy 2, and the like.
+Designers often work in files full of poorly named layers – “Hero Image copy 2”, and the like.
 That’s no longer necessary – just click “Rename Layers” and it changes them to something reasonable.

 <div class="centered">
 <img src="/images/2025/postchat-cleanup.png" alt="Figma cleanup" />